Health Indicator Report of Smoking in the third trimester of pregnancy

-2018 Utah Vital Records data drawn from Certificates of Live Births indicate that 2.1% of women smoked during the last trimester of their pregnancies.
+2021 Utah Vital Records data drawn from Certificates of Live Births indicate that 1.4% of women smoked during the last trimester of their pregnancies.
 Smoking before pregnancy can make it harder for women to get pregnant.
-During pregnancy, women who smoke cigarettes have a higher risk of delivering their infant too early and with a low birth weight, making it more likely their infant will be sick and have to stay in the hospital longer.
-These infants also have a higher risk of having some kinds of birth defects such as a cleft lip and palate.
-Infants whose mothers smoked during pregnancy or were exposed to second hand smoke after delivery have a higher risk of sudden infant death syndrome (SIDS).
+During pregnancy, women who smoke cigarettes have a higher risk of delivering their infant too early and with low birth weight, making it more likely their infant will be sick and have to stay in the hospital longer.
+These infants also have a higher risk of having some kinds of birth defects such as cleft lip and palate.
+Infants whose mothers smoked during pregnancy or were exposed to secondhand smoke after delivery have a higher risk of sudden infant death syndrome (SIDS).
 There is no safe level of tobacco use or exposure for women and their infants.
 (50 Years of Progress: A Report of the Surgeon General: [https://www.ncbi.nlm.nih.gov/pubmed/24455788]

-NotesDue to the relatively small number of women reporting smoking in the third trimester of pregnancy, three consecutive years of data are grouped. ** The estimates for the 40-44 and 45-54 age groups have been suppressed because 1) the relative standard error is greater than 50% or the relative standard error can't be determined or 2) the observed number of events is very small and not appropriate for publication.
+NotesDue to the relatively small number of women reporting smoking in the third trimester of pregnancy, three consecutive years of data are grouped. ** The estimate for the 45-54 age groups has been suppressed because 1) the relative standard error is greater than 50% or the relative standard error can't be determined or 2) the observed number of events is very small and not appropriate for publication.

 DefinitionWomen who reported smoking during the third trimester of their pregnancies.

 NumeratorNumber of women reported on Utah Certificates of Live Births as having smoked in the last trimester of their pregnancies.

 DenominatorNumber of live births to Utah residents regardless of where they occurred.